udacity/gym-jetson/README.md

 sudo pip install smbus-cffi numpy gpio
 ```

+3. Follow the steps for [Assembling the Robot](https://github.com/udacity/gym-jetson/blob/master/robot_construction/assembly.md)

-4. Jupyter notebooks have been created for this project.
+4. Jupyter notebooks have been created for this project to outline the next steps.
 The first notebook covers **taking control of the robot**, including assembly and wiring of the electronic components, testing and troubleshooting getting the arm to hit the buttons and have the lights turn on and off.
 A second notebook discusses **the reinforcement learning component, where we program the robot to play a game**.

 To launch the [notebook](https://github.com/udacity/gym-jetson/blob/master/0_Introduction.ipynb) locally from your machine, run the following commands: